mikro-orm/mikro-orm/docs/versioned_docs/version-4.2/usage-with-mongo.md

 title: Usage with MongoDB
 ---

-To use `mikro-orm` with mongo database, do not forget to install `mongodb` dependency.
-As `MongoDriver` is the default one, you do not need to provide it.
+To use MikroORM with mongo database, do not forget to install `@mikro-orm/mongodb` dependency.
+Then call `MikroORM.init()` as part of bootstrapping your app:

-Then call `MikroORM.init` as part of bootstrapping your app:
+> We need to use `clientUrl` to setup hosts, using `host` or `port` is not supported.

 ```typescript
 const orm = await MikroORM.init({